/10 min read

 URLEncoder.encode("hello world", StandardCharsets.UTF_8);

-// → "hello+world"
+// "hello+world"

 URLDecoder.decode("hello%20world", StandardCharsets.UTF_8);

-// → "hello world"
+// "hello world"

 encodeURI vs encodeURIComponent

-FunctionUse CaseDoes NOT encode
+FunctionUse CaseDoes Not Encode

-encodeURI()Encode a complete URL: / ? # [ ] @ ! $ & ' ( ) * + , ; =
+encodeURI()Encoding a complete URL while preserving URL structure: / ? # [ ] @ ! $ & ' ( ) * + , ; =

-encodeURIComponent()Encode a single parameter value- _ . ~ ! ' ( ) *
+encodeURIComponent()Encoding a single parameter value or path segment- _ . ~ ! ' ( ) *

 const value = "price=10&currency=USD";